wowashuwow/case-study-academy/course/using-case-studies-in-the-sales-process/index.md

 nav_order: 4
 ---

-# How to use case studies in the sales process?
+# Use case studies to reduce pain

-Let's look at how to use case studies to close existing leads and to get new leads.
+Let's look at how to use case studies to close existing leads and get new leads.
 {: .fs-6 .fw-300 }